maxime-michel/ttg/_posts/2013-06-21-acoustic-vs-electric-guitar-which-to-pick.md

 ## Electric guitars

-Electric guitars have a full body that's paired with an electronic setup made of pickups that are located below the strings in order to capture the signal as well as tone and volume knobs.
+Electric guitars have a full body that's paired with an electronic setup made of pickups that are located below the strings in order to capture the signal.
+They also feature tone and volume knobs.
 Played on their own, they're really quiet.
-A guitar player might be able to hear himself play in a quiet room, but this isn't the sound anybody is looking for.
+A guitar player might be able to hear himself if he plays in a quiet room, but this isn't the sound anybody is looking for.
 The sound will have to be amplified, and the amp plays a big role in the final tone.

-Sound effects such as reverberation, distortion, chorus, etc. can also be added to an electric guitar's sound, which allows great flexibility.
+Sound effects such as reverberation, distortion, chorus, etc. can also be added to an electric guitar's sound, which allows for great flexibility.
 Electric guitars can by the way be heard in all genres: rock, pop, funk, metal, jazz, etc.

 Electric guitars have thinner strings and necks, and so this is less demanding of a beginner player's hand.
 It hurts less.
 That being said, the various